Jun-Lizst/leo1234jv4/content/page/research.md

 ## Brain vasculature system
 ![talkxssqwe](/img/576078_548648.png)
-Brain endothelial cells are major component ofbrain vasculature system and involved in many kinds of brain vasculaturedisease, like AVM, CCM, HHT.
+Our goal is to understand the principles underlying the formation of the brain vasculature system.
+Brain endothelial cells are one of the major components of brain vasculature system and involved in many kinds of brain vasculature disease, like AVM, CCM, HHT.